 The Family Law Facilitator's Office/ Self-Help Center operates on a first-come, first-served basis.

 The Family Law Facilitator provides assistance to persons without an attorney in the area of family law.
 The Family Law Facilitator can assist with the completion of legal forms and provide general legal information concerning child support and /or spousal support, arrears, establishment of paternity, and health insurance.
 Services are provided free of charge.

 The Self-Help Center provides assistance to unrepresented individuals with dissolution, nullity, legal separation, limited civil cases, guardianships, name changes, emancipation, landlord/tenant, step-parent adoptions, limited conservatorships, and domestic violence, civil harrassment, and elder abuse restraining orders.

 For information about your case, such as the case number, names of parties or their attorneys, or what documents have been filed, please contact the Civil Department at 530-406-6704, 1000 Main St, Woodland, CA.

 LEGAL SERVICES OF NORTHERN, CALIFORNIA SELF-HELP HOURS FOR UNLAWFUL DETAINER CASES

 Effective February 1, 2012, Legal Services of Northern California will be providing self-help services in English and Spanish to landords and tenants for Unlawful Detainer cases at Yolo Superior Court through the Sargent Shriver Civil Counsel Act.
-The hours and locations for this service are: Department 10 Lobby located at 275 1st Street, on Tuesdays and Wednesdays 9:00 am-3:00 pm, and Family Law Facilitator/Self-Help Center located at 1100 Main Street, Suite 300, on Mondays and Thursdays, 9:00 am-3:00 pm.
+The hours and locations for this service are: Family Law Facilitator/Self-Help Center located at 1000 Main Street, on Mondays and Thursdays, 9:00 am-3:00 pm.
 Call Legal Services of Northern California for more information or to schedule an appointment at (530) 662-1065.